-Below you can find resources to help you plan outdoor events throughout the Union Square 14th Street district.
-Once the proper applications have been submitted for your event, you can reach out to our Marketing + Events team to help promote the event.
+Below, you can find resources to help you plan outdoor events throughout the Union Square 14th Street district.
 Don’t see what you need?
-Reach out to our team at info@unionsquarenyc.org for assistance.
+Contact our team at events@unionsquarenyc.org for assistance.

 This guide is produced by the Union Square Partnership as a resource for hosting events in Union Square.